twbs/bootstrap/docs/components/scrollspy.md

 ## Example with list-group

-The ScrollSpy plugin also works with a `.list-group`.
+Scrollspy also works with `.list-group`s.
 Scroll the area next to the list group and watch the active class change.

 <div class="bd-example">
   <div class="row">